February 19 – President’s Day – NO CLASSES

 What Can I Do With This Major?

-This series of links and handouts provides an excellent starting point for you to think about job titles, possible employers, and ways to build experience in different career fields.
+This link provides an excellent starting point for you to think about job titles, possible employers, and ways to build experience in different career fields.
 Explore multiple majors to learn about a wide range of career opportunities.

-Additional resources for occupational information and educational preparation needed:
+Additional resources for occupational information and educational preparation:

 ONET Online http://www.onetonline.org/ A tool for career exploration and job analysis - has detailed descriptions of the world of work for use by job seekers, workforce development and HR professionals, students, and researchers